 The Graduate Program in Plant Biology at Michigan State University is one of the finest in the country for research, training, and scholarship in the plant sciences.
-Plant Biology is central to many disciplines that make up modern plant science at Michigan State University.
-Students in this program can study all aspects of plant biology, from the molecule to the ecosystem, and they are trained to integrate information between different hierarchies of biological organization.
-In addition to a core of seminar requirements, the student's program is individually tailored depending on their interests and background.
+Plant biology is central to many sub-disciplines in plant sciences at Michigan State University and the research we conduct addresses questions from multiple scales of complexity.
+Students in this program can study all aspects of plant biology, from molecules to ecosystems, and they are trained to integrate information between different hierarchies of biological organization.
+In addition to core seminar requirements, each student's program is individually tailored depending on their interests and background.
 The Department of Plant Biology offers both an M.S. and a Ph.D. degree, and it is possible for students to get dual degrees or certifications by fulfilling requirements in various other programs offered by the University.